OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Test_settings.md

     ![Offline Test Cover Sheet Attributes](assets/Test_offline_Deckblattattribute_DE.png){ class="shadow" }

-3. here is the possibility to select and overwrite certain fields.
+3. Here you have the possibility to select and overwrite certain fields.
 The description field is copied over from the test resource and can be customized again here.

     ![Offline Test Cover Sheet Fields](assets/Test_offline_Deckblattfelder_DE.png){ class="shadow" }